Keeping children safe from intoxicated drivers

 Yet just as overwhelmingly, no one could say that was actually happening.
 While some offices may be doing a better job of it, let’s take a look at how we can improve and get on the same page.

 When we asked various offices if they reported these crimes to CPS, the most common reply was that they did not because they expected that office X was.
 Office X usually responded with, “We thought office Y was reporting them.”
 Work with your local agencies to design a structure so that these cases will be reported.
 Currently it is possible for law enforcement agencies to make sure certain reports (mostly commonly sexual assaults) are flagged for follow-up; including a simple code on the form triggers that follow up.
 Adding a step at intake to flag these reports would help ensure that a call to CPS is made.
 (See the sidebar for what information CPS needs when reporting this crime.)
 If all the information is not available, CPS will take a partial report and continue from there.
-Reports can be made online at www.txabusehotline.org or by phone at 800/877-5300.
-(This number is designated for law enforcement and will move the call to the front of the queue.)
+Reports can be made online at www.txabusehotline.org or by phone at a confidential number meant for law enforcement only (TDFPS asked us to remove the number so it is not available to the public at large, but law enforcement agencies likely already know it).
+The general number is 800/252-5400.

 Reporting these crimes does not mean that every DWI with a child passenger is going to result in CPS swooping in and removing children from homes.
 What is does mean is that taking these steps will allow CPS to fulfill its role in ensuring children’s safety.
 Not surprisingly, many of our DWI with a child passenger offenders may have open files at CPS, and it is frightening to realize these files might not get this necessary addition.
 Additionally, a DWI arrest may point out causative issues of alcohol and drug use that may contribute to existing child abuse or endangerment.
 Often the child may be subjected to dangerous and neglectful situations long before we can address them in sentencing, and CPS can bridge this gap.
 Once this line of communication is opened, we can also expect the information we might get from CPS to be helpful with our own sentencing hearings, presentence investigations, and plea bargaining.